-Provided by the generosity of Bill Falik, a real estate fellowship of $10,000 will be awarded to an exceptional student who has demonstrated a passion for real estate and has exhibited significant leadership and entrepreneurial qualities during their graduate studies.
-One graduating student will be selected from the following graduate degree programs: Haas School of Business (Full Time and Evening-Weekend MBA), Boalt Law School, and the UC Berkeley College of Environmental Design.
+Falik Family Fellowships, provided by the generosity of Bill Falik, will be awarded to an exceptional graduating student (in an amount up to $10k) and to a continuing student (in an amount up to $5k) who have demonstrated a passion for real estate and have exhibited significant leadership and entrepreneurial qualities during their graduate or continuing studies.
+The scholarship opportunity is open to Haas School of Business Full Time and Evening-Weekend MBA students.

-Funded in part by the generosity of Abhishek Sharma (EWMBA '16), this pilot grant will be used to support continuing students who reside outside of the nine-county Bay Area and incur additional travel expenses.
-The application process for continuing students will take place from February 19, 2018 to March 19, 2018.
-Priority in the selection process will be given in large part to those who live farthest away from campus.
-The nine-county Bay Area region includes: San Francisco, San Mateo, Santa Clara, Alameda, Contra Costa, Solano, Napa, Sonoma, and Marin Counties.
+Funded in part by the generosity of Abhishek Sharma (EWMBA ’16), this pilot grant will be used to support continuing students who reside outside of the nine-county Bay Area and incur additional travel expenses.
+Priority in the selection process will be given in large part to those who live furthest away from campus.
+The nine-county Bay Area region includes San Francisco, San Mateo, Santa Clara, Alameda, Contra Costa, Solano, Napa, Sonoma, and Marin Counties.

 Award amount: TBD as funding is contingent upon responses from applicants.
-Award amounts will vary based on distance to campus.
+Award amounts will vary based on the distance traveled to campus.

 Continued eligibility is contingent upon continuous residence in your current city.
 You must report any relocation to another municipality to the Haas Financial Aid Office.
 Eligibility could be affected if you move into the 9-county Bay Area.

+Przybylski Deatrick Scholarship is a one-year award.
 Preference is given to single parents or those re-entering the workforce after a significant period of non-employment.
-This is a one-year award which can be renewed in subsequent years.
+Students who have experienced financial hardship during the academic year may also be considered.

 The Berkeley Haas Entrepreneurship Program integrates entrepreneurial thinking into the Haas student experience and to assist Haas and UC Berkeley students in launching new ventures.
 The program gives students multidisciplinary experiential learning opportunities, seed funding for selected startups, and connections to the greater UC Berkeley and Bay Area entrepreneurial ecosystems.
 The Berkeley Haas Entrepreneurship Program coordinates: